GowerCampbell/HTML-CSS-Overview/README.md

 I believe in learning in public.
 Here are my structured notes from the foundational courses that have shaped this repository.

 - **CSS Fundamentals**
-  - Notes from the [Advanced HTML & CSS](https://learn.shayhowe.com/advanced-html-css/responsive-web-design/) Looking at Media Quries to create flexible, responsive designs.
+  - Notes from the [Advanced HTML & CSS](https://learn.shayhowe.com/advanced-html-css/responsive-web-design/) reading about Media Quries to create flexible, responsive designs.
   - **[➡️ View Notes: Responsive Web Design.md]([<!>-advanced-html-&-css/responsive-web-design.md)**

 - **Developing Stylish Websites**